juhp/fbrnch/README.md

 ```
 $ fbrnch local
 ```
-this works in the current package dir like other commands and one can also specify package.
+this works in the current package dir like other commands, installing any missing dependencies with `sudo dnf builddep`.

-It will try to install any missing dependencies with `sudo dnf builddep`.
+Or one can specify the path to the package.

 Locally build and install:
 ```